TITLERIVALS

 All Out Attack

-Beats Direct Play Weak vs Counter-Attack, Tiki-Taka, Gegenpress
+Beats Direct Play Weak vs Counter-Attack, Tiki-Taka, Gegenpress, Park the Bus

 Balanced

 Safe against any opponent because no philosophy hard counters it.
-Picks up a small lift across all three thirds, defence, midfield and attack, with no penalty anywhere.
+Picks up a small lift across all three thirds, defence, midfield and attack.
+Its one soft edge is against Direct Play, where an organised shape disrupts the long-ball football.
 The ceiling sits below the specialist styles since none of those bonuses become a signature strength, so balanced is the steady pick when your squad does not cleanly suit a specialist.

 A creative playmaker helps break down packed defences like Park the Bus and Deep Block.